yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 <details><summary> -- Common -- </summary>

 - `forward`: Forward the request to the upstream DNS.
-- `cache`: Store response in cache.
+- `cache`: Store response in the cache.
 Support using `redis` as external cache storage
-- `_prefer_ipv4/6`: Automatically determine whether the domain name is a dual-stack domain name and then shiled the IPv4/6 request which will not affect the pure IPv6/4 domain name.
+- `_prefer_ipv4/6`: Automatically determine whether the domain name is a dual-stack domain name and then shield the IPv4/6 request which will not affect the pure IPv6/4 domain name.
 - `ecs`: Attach ECS to request
-- `hosts`: Set specific IP to target domain
+- `hosts`: Set specific IP to the target domain
-- `blackhole`: Drop request, form an empty response, or generate a response with specific IPs.
-Commonly used in shileding responses.
+- `blackhole`: Drop the request, form an empty response, or generate a response with specific IPs.
+Commonly used in shielding responses.
 - `ttl`: Overwrite default TTL
 - `redirect`: Replace (redirect) the requested domain name.
-Request domain name A, but return the record of domain name B.
+Request domain names A, but return the record of domain name B.
 - `padding`: Fill encrypted DNS messages to a fixed length to prevent traffic analysis.
 - `bufsize`: UDP fragmentation prevention
 - `arbitrary`: For advanced users.
 You may manually build an answer that contains any records.